Amravias21/World-Bank-Data-Analysis/README.md

 - Datasets are sourced from the World Bank.
 - Special thanks to the Mentor [Rushikesh Konapure] for support through out this project.

+## License
+This dataset is provided under the [MIT License](LICENSE), allowing for unrestricted use, modification, and distribution.

 ## Author
 SAI VARMA PALOJI